Urigo/graphql-cli/website/docs/command-generate.md

 sidebar_label: generate
 ---

-Generate DB, schema, document and resolvers for your GraphQL project by using [GraphBack](https://graphback.dev).
+Generate schema and client documents for your GraphQL project by using [Graphback](https://graphback.dev).

 ### Installation